 The foregoing examples are clear responses to the Soviet past.
 The search for a lost home that needs to be rediscovered with the help of Ostalgia.
-Ostalgia as a variant of the restorative nostalgia and not so much a discussion about the history of good and evil.
+A variant of the restorative nostalgia, not so much a discussion about the history of good and evil.